| An Essay on

 trace, amongst the chaos of signifiers, those parts whose juxtaposition we hope

-We have seen that each singular unit must have a corresponding
+will reveal what they signify.
+Let us now apply these ideas to our actual experience.
+Universality and univocity We have seen that each singular unit must have a corresponding

 denomination in the elementary list: the classification must be universal